nationalarchives/design-system/src/styles/colours/index.md

 ### Interactive elements

-Don't rely on using colour alone to indicate interactivity with elements and components.
+Don’t rely on using colour alone to indicate interactivity with elements and components.
 Interactions such as hovering and focusing should utilise a change of shape.

 For example, adding an outline to a focused button or link is good but might not create enough contrast with the background to be able to be seen clearly.
 Consider changing the size of any text decorations (such as underlines) or changing the border and background colours to create a larger change in contrast between them.